cci-building_summer_rev.jpg

 Interview/CaRMS Specific Information

-In light of COVID19, all interviews will be conducted over a virtual platform, using Zoom.
+All interviews will be conducted over a virtual platform, using Zoom.
 Each applicant will meet with the Program Director and members of the Residency Training CaRMS Committee, and current residents.

 Successful applicants to the University of Alberta Medical Oncology Residency Program will demonstrate skills and attributes such as: strong academic achievements, excellent clinical skills, good work ethic, impressive interpersonal skills, working well in a team environment, and broad life experiences.
 While research experience is not mandatory, it is favoured in the selection process.
 We are looking for adult learners who will be successful in our program.